 New producers (who pay $30 a workshop at the pre-paid discount) are first in line, but any currently certified producers who wish to brush up on their skills may re-take these courses for free too, so long as space as available.

-To secure your seat in the course, pre-payment is required for all four workshops ($120 total).
+To secure your seat in the course, pre-payment is required for all five workshops ($150 total).
 Workshop attendees opting not to pre-pay will lose their discount and must pay $35 per workshop.

-The ‘final’ project for the Field Production workshops is a Public Service Announcement developed by the Producers themselves – a great way to get the word out about a local cause, non-profit organization or charity!
-After the final workshop, your PSA will premiere on RVTV Voices and will also be featured in our Newsletter and on-demand at our Public Access Archive.
+The ‘final’ project for the Field Production workshops is either a Public Service Announcement or a news package developed by the Producers themselves – a great way to get the word out about a local cause, non-profit organization or charity!
+After the final workshop, your PSA or news package will premiere on RVTV Voices and will also be featured in our Newsletter and on-demand at our Public Access Archive.

 You must pre-pay to guarantee your seat in the class — just contact Charles at firstname.lastname@example.org or (541) 552-6898.
 Currently certified field producers may re-take the class free of charge only if there are open seats remaining.
 Here’s our workshop schedule, with all meetings held in the DMC Classroom (Room 121):

-Introduction to the Principles of Field Production & basic techniques of television and film producers.
+Introduction to the Principles of Film/Television Theory & basic techniques of television and film producers.

-Introduction to RVTV Field Equipment & the fundamentals of camera, tripod and microphone operation.
+Introduction to the Principles of Film/Television Practice & the fundamentals of camera, tripod and microphone operation.

-Introduction to the Principles of Editing, demonstrations of HD vs. SD program design & review of PSA Proposals.
+Introduction to the Principles of Editing, demonstrations of HD vs. SD program design & final project review.

 Project premiere!
 Attendees review projects, provide feedback and are given tips and tools for future endeavors.